-The act of facilitating communication between a visual communicator and an auditory communicator is accomplished using a number of modalities, with the modality of choice identified by the visual learner, in this case, the deaf individual.
+The act of facilitating communication between a visual communicator and an auditory communicator is accomplished using a number of modalities, with the modality of choice being identified by the visual learner, in this case, the deaf individual.

-ASL Interpretation: the most prominent type of interpreting used today.
+- ASL Interpretation is the most prominent type of interpreting used today.
 Interpreters interpret between two distinct languages-American Sign Language (ASL) and English.
-In order to be effective, interpreters must have fluency in both languages.
+In order to be effective, interpreters must be fluent in both languages.
 ASL interpreting occurs in two ways: simultaneously and consecutively.
 According to the Registry of Interpreters for the Deaf (RID), simultaneous interpreting requires interpreters to listen and sign, or watch and speak, at the same time.
-The interpreter begins to convey a sentence in the target language while listening or watching the message being delivered in the source language."
+The interpreter begins to convey a sentence in the target language while listening or watching the message being delivered in the source language.
 Consecutive interpreting "...begins only after the speaker has spoken or signed a sentence or paragraph.
-Interpreters may take notes to help create a coherent and accurate translation."

-- 2. Transliteration: also a prominent mode of interpreting.
+Interpreters may take notes to help create a coherent and accurate translation." - Transliteration is also a prominent mode of interpreting.
 Interpreters transliterate between spoken English and a sign representation of English.
-Often times, elements of ASL interpreting are incorporated but overall it follows an English word order. - 3.
-Tactile Interpretation: a method of interpreting utilized by individuals who are deaf-blind.
-In this mode, an interpreter creates signs in the person's hand, while using other tactile cues to describe affect and the environment. - 4.
-Oral Transliteration: a less commonly used visual access system.
-Oral transliterators silently repeat the English being spoken, while using specialized techniques to supplement the mouthing (e.g., gestures, poin ng, etc.). - 5.
-Cued Speech Transliteration: a less commonly used visual access system.
-A unique system whereby the transliterator uses handshapes situated in different locations near the mouth to represent English phonetic markers.
+Often times, elements of ASL interpreting are incorporated but overall it follows an English word order. - Tactile Interpretation is a method of interpreting used by individuals who are deaf-blind.
+In this mode, an interpreter creates signs in the person's hand, while using other tactile cues to describe affect and the environment. - Oral Transliteration is a less commonly used visual access system.
+Oral transliterators silently repeat the English being spoken, while using specialized techniques to supplement the mouthing (e.g., gestures, pointing, etc.). - Cued Speech Transliteration is a less commonly used visual access system.
+It is a unique system whereby the transliterator uses handshapes situated in different locations near the mouth to represent English phonetic markers.